StevenTammen/StevenTammen.github.io/pages/contribute.md

 ## Ad Hoc Contributions

 Things can also be improved over time without any sort of overarching plan to bind contributions together: "organic growth", if you will.
-If there is something about the content or design on the site that you think could be done better, that is valid grounds for contributing.
+If there is something about the content or design of the site that you think could be done better, that is valid grounds for contributing.
 Nothing on this site is off limits -- you are free to contribute, as you see fit, in whatever way you want, pending my approval.
 Below are some examples of what *ad hoc* contributions could look like.

 Example Content Contributions: